Click on a link to be taken to that question

 Q: Should I get the COVID-19 vaccine if I have ME/CFS?

-A: Written in 2021 based on information from 2020.
+A: Answered in May 2021 based on information from 2020.

 It is recommended that people with ME/CFS and/or associated fibromyalgia should strongly consider vaccination for COVID-19.
 COVID-19 can be a severe and debilitating disease which can lead to multi-organ damage and death in some people.
 If someone with ME/CFS catches COVID-19 it is likely to cause a significant exacerbation or relapse of their ME/CFS symptoms, as has been shown in the UK.
 Yet those experiencing a heightened immune system may be protected against catching viruses – although there is no guarantee.
 The Pfizer vaccine that is being administered in New Zealand is well studied and exceptionally safe, providing a high degree of protection.
 However, as with any vaccine some people with ME/CFS have an exacerbation of symptoms, that overlap with the commonly reported side effects of the COVID-19 vaccines.
 A small percentage of people may have a more severe exacerbation of symptoms.
 For more information please read the recommendations by Dr. Vallings: http://www.drvallings.co.nz/news-items/covid-19-vaccines